Fear. You experience it everyday in small and large doses.

-Fear is the little demon that sits on our shoulders, holding us back from growth, success, fulfillment and happiness.
+It’s the little demon that sits on your shoulder, holding you back from growth, success, fulfillment and happiness.

 In our modern world, most fear is unfounded.
 Sure, it’s normal to be afraid if you are being mugged or in some other situation that causes real or potential physical or psychological harm.
 But we are generally safe from that kind of danger.

 Our most common fears come from baseless things.

 - Events or situations that haven’t happened or may never happen.